 And that issue is the peer pressure that exists in our society for girls to shy away from learning math and science in elementary and high school.

 I have faced this problem in my personal as well as professional life.
 I have two sons and one daughter.
 All three are very gifted in math and science subjects.

 Both My sons studied engineering (one biomedical and the other software engineering).
 Both are happy about their choices and are happy and successful with their careers.

-My daughter just started studying computer science at the Tel Aviv University.
-Out of 300 girls who graduated in 2016 with her in high school for girls, she is the only one who is enrolled in any science, math or engineering program.
+My daughter just started studying computer science at Tel Aviv University.
+Out of 300 girls who graduated in 2016 with her in high school for girls, she is the only one who is enrolled in any science, math, or engineering program.

 That is one huge problem and a huge loss for our society.
 Many of her classmates were really good at math and Physics.

 In fact, a few of her friends joined my daughter in the First Robotic Program.
 These girls participated in the FRC program from 8th grade through 12th grade.

 The fact that my daughter is the only one among her classmates who are studying science or engineering, has been very difficult for her.